AcalaNetwork/waffle-tutorials/hello-world/README.md

 ```

 Now that we added TypeScript to our project, we need to configure it.
 To do that, create a
-`tsconfig.json` file to the root of the project and copy the following configuration into it:
+`tsconfig.json` file in the root of the project and copy the following configuration into it:

 ```
 {